This post may contains affiliate links.

 The ramp is almost invisible once the trunk is closed; the ramp is almost invisible.
 Once you’re inside, the wheelchair is secured by state-of-the-art, high-quality front, and rear wheelchair restraints.

-There is also a lap and diagonal seat belts to secure the wheelchair user during transits and quick stops.
+There are also lap and diagonal seat belts to secure the wheelchair user during transits and quick stops.

 3. Citroën Berlingo WAV